overtrue/phplint/README.md

 Version 9.1 is based on 9.0 code but did not support anymore PHP 8.0 that reached End-Of-Life.

-Major version 9.0 is a full code rewrites that have the same source code (`main` branch) for all PHP 8.x versions (`4.x`, `5.x` or `6.x`), with lot of improvement, full documentation, and full unit code tested.
+Major version 9.0 is a full code rewrites that have the same source code (`main` branch) for all PHP 8.x versions (`4.x`, `5.x` or `6.x`), with a lot of improvement, full documentation, and full unit code tested.

 ## Table of Contents